System architecture

 • Individual components have a clearly defined interface and they can be scaled or replaced with a different solution in the future

-• All incoming requests have to go through Permission proxy, this is a layer which is responsible for authentication and authorization
+• All incoming requests have to go through Access proxy, this is a layer which is responsible for authentication and authorization

 • Input gateway defines incoming endpoints and validates the data structure of incoming data